LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 ## Adoption Plan
 Plot the course from decision to implementation.
 This is your roadmap to success.

+Example:
+Our adoption plan spans 6 months:
+Month 1-2: Team training and proof of concept
+Month 3-4: Extract authentication service, test in production with 10% of traffic Month 5-6: Extract product catalog, gradually increase traffic to new services

+We'll use feature flags to easily roll back if we encounter issues, and we'll hold weekly team meetings to address challenges and share learnings.

 Outline these steps:
 - 📅 Timeline: Key milestones and deadlines.